jen-nie/split-the-bill/SECURITY.md

 Next has specialized CSP packages to manage CSP headers.

-export default handler;
-Be sure to understand the different directives and configure them according to the needs of your project.

 # SQL Injection Vulnerabilities:

 Since you don't have to write actual raw SQL queries when using Supabase, the risk of SQL injections are low.
 The queries are parameterized -> user inputs are separated from the query itself.